-The Freshman Academy is a collaborative, student centered learning environment dedicated to assisting students with their initial transition to Alabama A&M University.
-The academy is designed to provide students with the information and direction they need to successfully matriculate semester to semester and perform well academically as they seek a baccalaureate degree.
-The academy serves all first-time freshmen, freshman transfer students of various classifications, continuing freshmen (less than 31 credit hours), and academically at-risk students (e.g., academic warning, probation, suspension).
+The Freshman Academy is a collaborative, student centered learning environment dedicated to serving students.
+In a continual effort to help students with their initial transition to Alabama A&M University, the Freshman Academy provides students with information and direction they need to successfully matriculate, persist from one semester to the next and perform well academically as they seek a baccalaureate degree.
+The Academy serves all first-time freshmen, continuing freshmen (less than 31 credit hours), and academically at-risk students (e.g., academic warning, probation, suspension) regardless of their classification.
+It also provides quality services and programs, which include (1) Academic Advising, (2) Academic Recovery, (3) Tutoring and Supplemental Instruction (SI), (4) GradesFirst academic early alert notifications and (5) Service Learning (Volunteerism) and Learning Communities activities.
+The core elements of these five programs are designed to provide access, advocacy and academic support services to the students served.